shahar-lab/bayesian_analysis_in_r/exGaussian/examine_prior_intecept_only.md

 # examine priors (intercept only)
+This code will walk you through prior testing for exGaussian sampling.
+The idea here is to find good priors to use when sampling exgaussian posteriors with rt data.

 ## manullay examine some priors
 Lets start by visually and manullay examining some possible distrbutions for our priors.